 A principal teacher earns between £52,896 and £68,265 a year, while the scale for depute head teachers and head teachers ranges from £59,994 to £110,808 a year, depending on the size of school.

 Salaries in independent schools may differ slightly.

-To become a secondary school teacher of modern studies, you must have a degree which includes two of the following subjects: economics, geography, history or economic history, international relations, law, politics, sociology or social policy plus a Professional Graduate Diploma in Education (PGDE) OR a degree in Professional Education (Secondary) and two of the above subjects from the University of Stirling.
+To become a secondary school teacher of modern studies, you must have a degree (SCQF Level 9-10) which includes two of the following subjects: economics, geography, history or economic history, international relations, law, politics, sociology or social policy plus a Professional Graduate Diploma (SCQF Level 11) in Education (PGDE).

-- You must also have Higher English and National 5 Maths.
-National 5 Applications of Maths is accepted in place of Maths at all universities with the exception of University of Edinburgh.
+You must also have Higher English and National 5 Maths.
+National 5 Applications of Maths is accepted in place of Maths.

-- For entry to the PGDE, you need an approved degree, together with Higher English plus Maths at National 5 - some institutions specify at B. National 5 Applications of Maths is accepted in place of Maths at all universities with the exception of University of Edinburgh.
+For entry to the PGDE, you need an approved degree, together with Higher English plus Maths at National 5 - some institutions specify at B. National 5 Applications of Maths is accepted in place of Maths.

 Newly qualified teachers who want to teach in local council schools must complete a probationary period to demonstrate that they meet the Standard for Full Registration of the General Teaching Council for Scotland (GTC Scotland).
 Those who wish to teach in independent schools may also require to be registered.

 You are guaranteed a teaching post with a Scottish local authority for a full school year to complete this probationary period.